 - I only publish content that I believe in.
 I don’t add hype to sell more, I don’t exaggerate, I don’t lie.
 I only want to invest time in what I’m doing because I truly believe it can help someone else out there.

-- I don’t create product just to sell product.
+- I don’t create products just to sell products.
 I try to create a product that fills a need based on the questions and frustrations I’m seeing out there.
 I don’t rush the product launch – I take my time to do it right.

 - I take as much time as is necessary to answer every question I get.
 I’ve spent as much as one hour sending a reply to an email I got asking how to do something online.
 I think everyone deserves that time as my mentors took for me.

 - I never cross the line with my subscribers.
 I don’t spam them and I don’t send them a message every day.
 I respect their time and give them space.
 I only email when I have something to say that’s important.
 They took a chance with me by signing up for my list and I don’t want to take advantage of that.